 Credit System Design

 This guide explains the rationale behind the credit and slot cost system defaults.
-Understanding these principles will help you decide whether to keep the defaults or customize them for your empire.
+Understanding these principles will help you decide whether to keep the defaults or customize them for your era.

 The Core Philosophy